oldfartdeveloper/elm-conf-2016-notes/README.md

 # elm-conf-2016-notes

-These are Scott Smith's (@_ofd - Old Fart Developers) notes and perceptions for the very first Elm-lang conference on Sept 15, 2016.
+These are Scott Smith's (@_ofd - Old Fart Developer) notes and perceptions for the very first Elm-lang conference on Sept 15, 2016.

 # Overview